jenergy/jzIntvImGui/README.md

 -------------------
 #### Windows
 - Install MINIMAL Mingw (https://sourceforge.net/projects/mingw/).
-Select mingw32-base, mingw32-gcc-g++ (be sure that mingw32-make is selected) then click on "Apply Changes"
+Select and mark for installation mingw32-base and mingw32-gcc-g++.
+Then, by clicking on "All Packages" be sure that mingw32-make is selected.
+Then click on "Apply Changes" on "Installation" menu item.
 - Install/Download CLion and open project by selecting "jzIntvImGui" folder
+- To check that all is ok, when project is open click on File --> Settings --> Build, Execution, Deployment --> Toolchains and in Toolset be sure that your Mingw installation in selected
 -------------------
 #### Linux
 - Install packages